Vittor-Javidan/EarthLog/docs/backlog.md

 - Add a required boolean option on all inputs (If this option is true, the project will not be allowed to be uploaded to any server until the input is fullfilled)

+- Add a rule to retrict which inputs can be added to a specific widget

 - Regex validation on Text Input (to simplify server business logic on serverside).
 (If required is setted true, and exists a regex, the project will not allowed to be uploaded until the regex validate the data)

 - Phone Input